Peter Cavanagh

-Peter Joseph Cavanagh (born 14 October 1981) is an English football coach and former player who works as a foundation coach at Everton.
+Peter Joseph Cavanagh (born 14 October 1981) is an English football coach and former player.

 Before joining Fleetwood in 2010 he played for Accrington Stanley, where he was made the youngest ever captain of Accrington after joining the club in 2001.
 He was an England C international in the 2003–04 season.
 His Accrington career ended in 2009 after he received a ban from the FA for betting against his own team.

 Playing career

 Accrington Stanley

 Cavanagh was born in Bootle, Merseyside, England.
 He was part of the youth team at Liverpool, but left for Accrington Stanley in September 2001 after realising he did not have a future at Anfield.

 He was appointed as captain soon after joining in 2001, and scored 22 goals in 226 league games in an eight-year career.
 He skippered the club to the Northern Premier League Cup and Lancashire FA Challenge Trophy in 2002, the Northern Premier League title in 2002–03, and Conference National title in 2005–06.